Veterinary Investigator Program (VIP)

 - Laboratory exploration with other students in the program.

-- Social events to foster interaction and sense of community.
+- Social events foster interaction and a sense of community.

 - Career path panel discussion.

-- Formal oral presentations to CVM community at closure of program.
+- Formal oral presentations to CVM community at the closure of the program.

-Attendance and presentation at the 2021 Boehringer Ingelheim-NIH Veterinary Scholar Program Symposium
+Attendance and presentation at the Veterinary Scholar Symposium

-- A more detailed description of the program components can be downloaded
+A more detailed description of the program components can be found HERE